JarlathMacS/portfolio-project-1/README.md

 The Dublin Pug Rescue website is a showcase for this organization which seeks to rehome pugs anywhere on the island of Ireland.
 It targets anyone who is at all interested in owning a dog, encourages rehoming or adoption, and shows a selection of pugs available.
 It also allows users to register their interest whether in adoption, fostering, volunteering, or donating.

-The site can be accessed by this [link](https://jarlathmacs.github.io/portfolio-project-1/index.html)

 ![Responsive Mockup](media/dublin_pug_rescue_mockup.png)

 Welcome Jarlath Sweeney,